algarecu/big-query-location-data-prototype/README.md

 A Big Query project that displays location data on a map and uses SQL queries, user defined functions and the BigQuery API

 Requirements:
-- Install Google Chrome Web Server from the app store.
-- Point it to the "work" folder of this project.
+- Clone this repo.
-- Create some Google credentials.
+- Create some Google credentials and insert them in the clienID and Key fields of the code (YOUR_MAPS_KEY, YOUR_CLIENT_ID)
+- Create or select a project on Google Cloud Platform.
+- Deploy app.yaml with: gcloud app deploy app.yaml --project PROJECT-NAME --version VERSION-NAME
 - Enjoy!

 Results: you will get your input rendered automatically by Google JS Maps and sent to the BigQuery API backend.